home-assistant/intents/README.md

 # Development

 Checkout the repository and get a development enviornment with `script/setup`.

-Then install the requirements with `pip install -r requirements.txt`.
+This will create a new virtual environment in the `venv` directory of the repository, and install all necessary requirements.

 Before developing, always activate your virtual environment with `source venv/bin/activate`.